tomrpl/defiscan/src/content/protocols/possum-labs.md

 Thus, the overall autonomy of Portals v2 is closely tied to these external entities.
 A Vaultka hack would result in asset losses, and a lack of arbitrageur participation would lead to inefficiencies in liquidity management, both of which would severely hinder the system’s performance and overall autonomy.

+As a result, the protocol's Autonomy score is High.

 ## Exit Window

-Each portal in Possum Labs corresponds to a principal type and is paired with an adapter contract.
-These adapter contracts are upgradable, meaning changes to the functionality are possible.
-The upgrade process is governed by a multisig mechanism controlled by Possum Labs, which has the ability to propose a new contract address for the adapter.
-The upgrade process follows a voting mechanism, the process is:
+The protocol's adapter contracts are upgradable with hybrid governance process consisting of the following steps:
-Multisig Proposal: Possum Labs multisig proposes a new adapter contract.
+1. The Treasury Multisig proposes a new adapter contract
-Community Vote: Token holders approve the change with a majority (>50%) vote.
+2. Token holders approve the upgrade through an on-chain vote requiring a simple majority (>50% of Yes votes)
-Exit Window: A 7-day delay after the vote passes allows users to exit the protocol if they disagree.
+3. Users can withdraw funds prior to the upgrade during a 7-day exit window
-Permissionless Migration: The migration is executed permissionlessly via executeMigration().
+4. The implementation of the vote, and Adapter upgrade, is executed permissionlessly via `executeMigration()`

-Though the adapters are upgradable, the core functionalities of the protocol, such as Portal interactions, can still operate without adapters.
-The V1 adapters simply add additional functionality, like the ability to swap PSM to any token via the 1inch router.

-Since the upgrade process includes a 7-day delay after a successful vote and is governed by token holder approval, the system ensures users have adequate time to review changes and exit if they disagree.
-This transparent process prioritizes user autonomy by allowing a clear window for action before the implementation of any updates.
+Given that the confirmation of an upgrade requires an on-chain vote BUT the exit window is only 7 days, the Exit Window score is Medium (we require a 30-day window for a Low score).

 ## Accessibility

-Currently, Possum Labs offers only a single frontend without any backup solution.
-However, the team has plans to make their products open-source and available for self-hosting once budget and time allow, ensuring that users will eventually have more flexibility and control over their access to the protocol.
+Currently, Possum Labs offers only a single frontend without any backup solution resulting in a High risk score.

+However, note that the team aims to open-source the user interface giving users a potential backup solution.

 # Technical Analysis